 Although I can't give you any advice that will make you feel better, what I can do is tell you that your veterinarian will know best in this situation.
 He or she will give you the information that you need to make the best decision for your dog, and you need to trust and understand that although it is very painful for you, it may be the best option for your suffering pet.

 Sometimes your vet may recommend taking your pet home and spending some more time with him.
 Other times it may be best to euthanize him immediately to keep him from suffering.
-Either way, what it comes down to is your dog’s quality of life.
-Your veterinarian will help you make an objective decision based on your dog’s current quality of life, and this site has created an excellent tool that may assist you in making this decision.
+Either way, what it comes down to is your dog's quality of life.
+Your veterinarian will help you make an objective decision based on your dog's current condition.

 I promise, it will get better.
 I can't tell you how long it will take, but it will get better.
 Each day will get a little easier after a while and you'll soon start having more good days than bad days.
 As AVMA explains in this blog post, you will eventually be able to except your pet's death and move on.

 Eventually, you will come to terms with your feelings.
 You begin to accept your pet's death.
 Resolution has occurred when you can remember your pet and your time with them without feeling the intense grief and emotional pain you previously felt.

 Acceptance and resolution are normal and do not mean that you no longer feel a sense of loss, just that you have come to terms with the fact that your pet has died.
 Even when you have reached resolution and acceptance, feelings of anger, denial, guilt, and depression may reappear.
 If this does happen, these feelings will usually be less intense, and with time they will be replaced with fond memories.